by Sean Croxton

 If its role in the activation of the T-regulatory cells, the balancing of TH-1 and TH-2, downregulation of destructive TH-17, and improved detoxification isn’t enough for you, consider this.
 Glutathione also reduces intestinal barrier inflammation, promotes healing of the mucosa, and contributes to healthy gut function.
 In other words, it helps keep the flies out, reducing or eliminating yet another autoimmune trigger.

 An additional therapeutic measure for dampening autoimmunity is to increase levels of superoxide dismutase (SOD), another powerful antioxidant enzyme.
-Coincidentally, the discoverer of SOD is Dr. Joe McCord, the primary formulator of Protandim and winner of the 1997 Elliott Cresson medal for co-discovering the biology of free radical reactions in living organisms.
+Coincidentally, the discoverer of SOD is Dr. Joe McCord, the primary formulator of said supplement and winner of the 1997 Elliott Cresson medal for co-discovering the biology of free radical reactions in living organisms.
 That means he co-discovered the entire field of free radical biology.

 I think he’s credible!